 R provides two native interfaces for communication with other applications: a simple standard input/output model or R as a shared library.
 As we will describe later they are unsatisfactory in many situations, either because of speed concerns or when the host application is not written in the C language.
 In this paper we propose another method of using R facilities from other applications, called Rserve.
 It is not limited to specific programming languages and even allows separation of client and R environments.
 The main concerns while developing the system were speed and ease of use.
-In section 2 we describe the design of Rserve, in section 3 we compare Rserve to other communication methods, including the Omegahat(3)(1) approach.
-In section 4 we illustrate the use of Rserve on several basic examples.
-A real application of Rserve is described in section 5.
-Concluding remarks and ideas for the future are mentioned in section 6.
+In section 2 we describe the basic design and functionality of

+Rserve while more detailed description of the implementation is given in section 3.
+In section 4 we compare Rserve to other communication methods, including the Omegahat (Temple Lang, 2000) approach and in section 5 we illustrate the use of Rserve on several basic examples.
+A real application of Rserve is described in section 6.
+Concluding remarks and ideas for the future are mentioned in section 7.